Hose2Habitat Founders and Board of Directors

 Anthony V. Slamin, Co-Founder, Director of Operations

-Tony was a lieutenant with Montgomery County Fire Rescue Service in Maryland where he volunteered for over a decade.
+Tony was a lieutenant with Montgomery County Fire Rescue Service in Maryland where he volunteered for over a decade and retired as a life member.
 He is an EMT, a trained firefighter, a fire investigator, a hazardous materials responder, an emergency response vehicle driver, a retired military medic, a war veteran, and an all-around good guy to have on your side.
 He focuses on general operations and logistics for Hose2Habitat, in addition to leading enrichment workshop sessions.
 Oh, he also has a "day job".

 Lisa M. Daly, Esq., Co-Founder, Executive Director